• There are no suggestions because the search field is empty.

 Example of Low Emotional Intelligence

-What if you find out the client had an argument with one of your sales reps, and in anger you yell at and fire the rep?
+What if you find out the client had an argument with one of your sales reps, and you angrily yell at and fire the rep?
 Then, later on, you may find out the client had done something inappropriate, and that your employee felt justified to act the way they did.
 Now, you’ve lost a good employee, and you could have also hurt the confidence other employees and clients have in you.

 Through mindfulness, we can learn to be more aware of ourselves and our emotions.
 We begin to recognize when unwanted thoughts or emotions are controlling our actions, and this self-awareness allows us to take a step back and make sure what we’re doing is really the best thing.
 The positive impact this can have on your business is enormous, and it’s something worth applying whenever you can.